The Blockheads: Later years

 The Blockheads briefly reformed in June 1987 to play a short tour of Japan and then disbanded again.
-In September 1990, following the death from cancer of drummer Charlie Charles, they reunited for two benefit concerts in aid of Charles' family, held at The Forum, Kentish Town, with Steven Monti on drums.
+In September 1990, following the death from cancer of drummer Charley Charles, they reunited for two benefit concerts in aid of Charles' family, held at The Forum, Kentish Town, with Steven Monti on drums.
 In December 1990, augmented by Merlin Rhys-Jones on guitar and Will Parnell on percussion, they recorded the live album Warts & Audience at the Brixton Academy.

 The Blockheads (without Jankel, who returned to California) toured Spain in January 1991, then disbanded again until August 1994 when, following Jankel's return to England, they were invited to reform for the Madstock Festival in Finsbury Park; this was followed by sporadic gigs in Europe, Ireland, the UK and Japan through late 1994 and 1995.
 In the early 1990s, Dury appeared with English band Curve on the benefit compilation album Peace Together.
 Dury and Curve singer Toni Halliday shared vocals on a cover of the Blockheads' track "What a Waste".

 In March 1996, Dury was diagnosed with cancer.
 After his recovery from surgery, he set about writing another album.
 In late 1996 he reunited with the Blockheads to record the well-received Mr. Love Pants.
 Ian Dury and the Blockheads toured again, with Dylan Howe replacing Steven Monti on drums.
 Davey Payne left the group in August and was replaced by Gilad Atzmon.
 This amended line-up gigged throughout 1999 and performances culminated in their last performance with Dury on 6 February 2000 at the London Palladium.
 Dury died six weeks later on 27 March 2000.

-Present day
+Without Dury (2000 – present)

-The Blockheads have continued after Dury's death, contributing to the 2001 tribute album Brand New Boots and Panties, then releasing Where's the Party (2004), Staring Down the Barrel (2009), and the live album 30 Live At the Electric Ballroom (2008) to mark the 30th anniversary of New Boots and Panties!!.
+The Blockheads have continued after Dury's death.
+The band contributed to the 2001 tribute album Brand New Boots and Panties, then releasing Where's the Party (2004), Staring Down the Barrel (2009), and the live album 30 Live At the Electric Ballroom (2008) to mark the 30th anniversary of New Boots and Panties!!.

+Line-up changes

-The Blockheads still tour and currently consist of Jankel, Watt-Roy, Gallagher, Turnbull with John Roberts on drums, Gilad Atzmon or Dave Lewis on sax.
-Derek Hussey, aka "Derek The Draw", who was Dury's friend and minder, joined the band in 2000 and became the main lyricist and Blockhead storyteller.
-He wrote songs with Jankel and sang lead vocals; he died in February 2022.
+Derek Hussey, aka "Derek The Draw", who was Dury's friend and minder, joined the band in 2000.
+He became the main lyricist and Blockhead storyteller, writing songs with Jankel and also singing lead vocals.
+Hussey died in February 2022.

+John Roberts joined as drummer in 2001.
+Mike Bennett joined on vocals in May 2022.
+Nathan King replaced Norman Watt-Roy in 2022.

+As of April 2023, The Blockheads are still touring.
+Their line-up includes Mickey Gallagher (keyboards), Chaz Jankel (guitar, vocals, keyboards), John Turnbull (guitar), John Roberts (drums), Dave Lewis (sax), Nathan King (bass), and Mike Bennett (vocals).
+There is a rolling line-up of saxophonists that includes Gilad Atzmon, Terry Edwards, Dave Lewis, and from time to time, the original sax player, Davey Payne.